Jawonc/fraud-detection-sql/README.md

-# Fraud Detection SQL Project
+# Fraud Detection SQL Project!

 # Overview
 This project focuses on fraud detection using SQL queries.
 It includes transaction datasets and analytical queries to identify suspicious activities.